devowlio/wp-changelog/packages/utils.md

 All notable changes to this project will be documented in this file.
 See [Conventional Commits](https://conventionalcommits.org) for commit guidelines.

+## 1.6.2 (2020-11-24)

+### fix

+* modify max index length for MySQL 5.6 databases so all database tables get created (CU-agzcrp)
+* use no-store caching for WP REST API calls to avoid issues with browsers and CloudFlare (CU-agzcrp)

 ## 1.6.1 (2020-11-12)